Webb-School-Computer-Science-Club/Verallel/README.md

 This is the repository for the Chrome extension for Verallel.
 If you want to help with Verallel as a Firefox add-on, you should check out <a href="https://github.com/Webb-School-Computer-Science-Club/Verallel-Firefox">Verallel-Firefox</a>

 # Potential Feature Additions the Dev Team has High on the Bucket List
-  - The popup window having a dark/light mode toggler for Veracross
   - Links to Dropbox from other places that show assignments
   - Making the links compatible for other schools the most conveniently
   - Cleaning up class ids and classes in places such as main student portal